Manual

 • Isolate: keeps only the selected area visible

-• Hide: hides parts of the dataset
+• Hide: hides the selected area

 • Highlight: visually emphasizes selected areas.